toru173/nomi-discord-python/README.md

 #### Get your Discord Application ID
-If you didn't save your Discord Bot's Application ID earlier, click on 'General Information' on the menu down the left.
+If you didn't save your Discord Bot's Application ID earlier, click on 'General Information' on the menu on the left.
 You can access the Application ID here.

 !['Copy Application ID' Screenshot](./docs/images/readme/'Copy%20Application%20ID'%20Screenshot.png)

 #### Get your Nomi API Key
 [Sign in](https://beta.nomi.ai/sign-in) to your Nomi account and navigate to your Profile Page.
-Click on 'Integrations' on the menu down the left.
+Click on 'Integrations' on the menu on the left.

 !['Integrations' Screenshot](./docs/images/readme/'Integrations'%20Screenshot.png)